wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Then innovations such as http/2 asynchonous communication and AngularJs code running within browsers cause more and more processing within browsers instead of on servers.
 So <strong>TruClient for LoadRunner</strong> was created to record and emulate the DOM and actions of each individual virtual user such as clicking buttons and typing on forms.

-JMeter scripts can also make calls to Web Driver APIs like Selenium.
+JMeter scripts can also make calls to Web Driver APIs like Selenium, albeit with <a target="_blank" href="https://www.blazemeter.com/blog/mixing-selenium-into-your-load-scenario">some limitations</a>.

 Taking an alternative approach, <strong>Neoload</strong> can call Selenium scripts as well as scripts created the traditional way.

 The newest innovation is <strong>Flood.io's Element</strong>, which, instead of calling Web Driver APIs like Selenium, calls the newer DevTools API protocol using the <a target="_blank" href="https://github.com/GoogleChrome/puppeteer">open-source</a> <a target="_blank" href="https://developers.google.com/web/tools/puppeteer/">Chrome Puppeteer</a> headless browser control technology, both from Google.
 Their Element scripts can be converted from TOSCA functional test scripts, which uses a low-code approach.
 That's why they are the new darling among those who test SAP and Salesforce.

-These keeping track of each user's browser memory takes up a whole lot more memory, so <strong>cloud-based</strong> services means you can now hava a lot of load generators for a short time, making them more affordable than having to buy a bunch of on-premise servers.
-Such services include <a target="_blank" href="https://www.microfocus.com/en-us/products/stormrunner-load-agile-cloud-testing/overview">StormRunner</a>, <a target="_blank" href="https://www.blazemeter.com/">BlazeMeter</a> , <a target="_blank" href="https://flood.io/">Flood.io</a>, and others.
+This keeping track of each user's browser memory can take up a lot of RAM, so <strong>cloud-based</strong> services makes sense, to use a lot of load generators for a short time, making cloud more affordable than having to buy a bunch of on-premise servers.
+Cloud services include <a target="_blank" href="https://www.microfocus.com/en-us/products/stormrunner-load-agile-cloud-testing/overview">StormRunner</a>, <a target="_blank" href="https://www.blazemeter.com/">BlazeMeter</a> , <a target="_blank" href="https://flood.io/">Flood.io</a>, and others.

-Several advances have "shifted left" the testing of apps on the development process timeline.
-JMeter scripts can now invoke the APIs of Web Drivers, albeit with <a target="_blank" href="https://www.blazemeter.com/blog/mixing-selenium-into-your-load-scenario">some limitations</a>.
+To load test APIs, tools such as <strong>LoadUI</strong> automatically convert SOAPUI unit testing scripts into load testing scripts.
+SoapUI and Pact files have the advantage of containing <strong>data values</strong> specified during recordings.  <strong>Open API (Swagger)</strong> specs do not contain data values, but variation in a large number of values are needed for any long-running load test anyway.

-To load test APIs, we're looking forward to mature tools to automatically convert SOAPUI scripts and Open API (Swagger) specs into load testing scripts.
-Our objective is to begin testing as soon as code is pushed or merge requested from a <strong>local Git</strong> Repository to <strong>GitHub</strong> (or other Version Control repository).
+To achieve "shift left", our objective is to begin load testing as soon as code is pushed or merge from a <strong>local Git</strong> repository to <strong>GitHub</strong> (or other Version Control repository).

-Part of the modern development toolchain are code <strong>scanners</strong> and code <strong>profilers</strong> to detect issues while the code is still fresh in the developer's mind.
+Part of the modern development toolchain are static code <strong>scanners</strong> and dynamic code <strong>profilers</strong> to detect issues while the code is still fresh in the developer's mind.
+This also applies to security type testing.

-Furthermore, <a target="_blank" href="https://wilsonmar.github.io/git-hooks">hooks</a> can automatically initiate <strong>build</strong> of app instances, <strong>monitoring</strong>, and <strong>profiling</strong> to be initiated before kicking off testing jobs.
-Many have created a cascade of CI/CD automation to step through several test environments that ensure changes safely yet quickly get into production.
+<a target="_blank" href="https://wilsonmar.github.io/git-hooks">Hooks in the repository</a> can automatically initiate <strong>build</strong> of app instances, <strong>monitoring</strong>, <strong>profiling</strong>, and other preparations before kicking off a load testing job.
+When a cascade of automation can step through several test environments if all tests are successful, changes can happen safely yet quickly -- so quickly that they are called "continous integration and delivery", or CI/CD.

 <a name="LandingPages"></a>